LSC Approval Process

 Below is the general COI approval process for University Licensed Start-up Companies (LSCs) applicable to faculty, staff, and students at all campuses of the University of Pittsburgh.

-There is an approximately two to three week turnaround time from the COI Division's receipt of new LSC information to facilitate placement on the COIC monthly meeting agenda by the document submission deadlines.
+There is an approximate two to three week turnaround time from the COI Division’s receipt of new LSC information to facilitate placement on the COIC monthly meeting.

 1. Innovation Institute